Citizen (band)

 Citizen is an American rock band from Southeast Michigan and Northwest Ohio that formed in 2009.
-The band consists of three core members: Mat Kerekes (vocals) and brothers Nick Hamm (lead guitar), & Eric Hamm (bass).
-They are currently signed to Run for Cover Records, and have released four studio albums to date: Youth (2013), Everybody Is Going to Heaven (2015), As You Please (2017) and Life in Your Glass World (2021).
-Considered a part of emo's fourth wave, Pitchfork have described Citizen as "a band their fans can grow up with rather than out of."
+The band currently consists of Mat Kerekes (vocals), brothers Nick (lead guitar) and Eric Hamm (bass), Mason Mercer (rhythm guitar), and Ben Russin (drums).
+They are currently signed to Run for Cover Records, and have released five studio albums to date: Youth (2013), Everybody Is Going to Heaven (2015), As You Please (2017), Life in Your Glass World (2021), and Calling the Dogs (2023).
+Considered a part of emo's fourth wave, Pitchfork has described Citizen as "a band their fans can grow up with rather than out of".

 History

 Formation and early releases (2009–2012)

 Mat Kerekes first formed the band in 2009 after departing as the drummer from his previous band, The Sound of Glory.
 The Sound of Glory was a metalcore band that had a large local following as well as somewhat of a regional following during their years of existence.
 This band included additional members of Citizen, Nick Hamm and Eric Hamm, on their same respective instruments.
 Additional members of the band were vocalist Josh Childress (guitarist of The Plot in You) and a second guitarist to The Sound of Glory, Joey Chester.
 The early material of Citizen displayed a melodic hardcore sound much unlike their present day music.
 The band released their first demo shortly after formation.
 Citizen played their first show on January 28, 2010 at Frankie's Inner City in Toledo, Ohio where they opened for Set Your Goals.

 In May 2011, the band made an appearance at Bled Fest.
 The band also released a split EP with The Fragile Season, titled The Only Place I Know.

 After signing with Run For Cover Records in March 2012, Citizen began recording a Split EP with labelmates Turnover.
 Run For Cover Records states that this Split marks growth and maturity for both bands as they go from up and coming locals to established national artists.
 After the release of Citizen and Turnover's split EP on May 22, 2012, Citizen and Turnover went on a summer tour, along with the band Light Years.

 In September 2011, Citizen released an EP titled Young States which was then reissued the following year in September 2012 by Run for Cover Records.
 Shortly after the reissue of Young States Citizen went on a supporting tour with bands Aficionado and Mixtapes, followed by a tour with Such Gold, Mixtapes, and Raindance.
 Finally, Citizen went on a brief fall headlining tour with State Champs and Candy Hearts as supporting acts.